Community Safety Advisory Council

 - Providing advice and input regarding Community Safety training curriculum and content;

 - Providing advice and input regarding training and support for members of the community; and

 - Developing clear and transparent procedures for when community members have concerns about the conduct of Community Safety staff.

-The Community Safety Group is chaired by Ariana González Stokas, the Vice President for Diversity, Equity, and Inclusion, and the 2020-2021 members are:
+The Community Safety Group was chaired by Ariana González Stokas, the Vice President for Diversity, Equity, and Inclusion, and the 2020-2021 members were:

 - Chelsea Sinclair '21